As we accumulate money in our 401(k), the temptation to access the funds can be obvious.

 There are rules which can be followed to allow pre-mature access to your 401(k) account.
 A 401(k) was created by Congress to allow workers to accumulate funds for retirement on a pre-tax basis.
 Eventually, the taxes will need to be paid on your 401(k) retirement plan.
 Accessing the funds should be done with planning and to use them for retirement income.
 Life is full of uncertainty, the funds in your 401(k) can be assessed for other reasons; with that access can come unwanted or excessive taxation and penalty.
 Make sure you fully understand your options before taking action.

 Early withdrawal all depends on how early.
 Any access before age 59 1/2 can come with penalties.
-The IRS allows for an earlier access based on specific reasons, this access while still taxable would not have any penalties.
-Account holders younger than 59 ½ pay a 10% fee calculated on the total 401(k) monies that are withdrawn.
+The IRS allows for earlier access based on specific reasons, this access while still, taxable would not have any penalties.
+Account-holders younger than 59 ½ pay a 10% fee calculated on the total 401(k) monies that are withdrawn.

-Under hardship rules funds can be accessed prior to 59 1/2 if the plan owner can show cause, the cause can be:
+Under hardship rules funds can be accessed before 59 1/2 if the plan owner can show cause, the cause can be:

 - To cover medical expenses

 - To avoid foreclosure or eviction from your primary residence

 - To pay a college tuition bill that’s due within 12 months